 The internet is a great big arena.
 Pinterest is loaded with all sorts of crafty, artistic people of all levels.
 But anyone can touch a keyboard and claim to be an expert on anything.
 But let's not propagate crap, OK?

 First, I am the first to say I am not the expert on sewing.
 I have never claimed that.
 If I were I wouldn't be learning something new nearly every time I sit at the machine.
 But being at it for over fifty years can give you a vantage point, you know what I mean?
 And from this perspective I am seeing some horrible information out there.

 I have seen people do major treatises on sewing, all the Basic, 101 style tutes.
 I love that and most are excellent.
 At least as long as the tute is done by someone who didn't start sewing last week and who knows from lots of experience what they are talking about.
-Our young new sewists, and there are more by the day, are learning how to "sew shoddy" because info is being put forth in a hip, young way with hip, young colorful blogs and sites.
+Our young new sewists, and there are more by the day, are learning how to "sew shoddy" because info is being put forth in a digitally artistic fashion with hip, colorful blogs and sites.
 Talk about salesmanship!
 If it looks cool, it must be right, right?
 Uh, not always.

 And the poor followers, oy,,,,How long do you think it will take for them to realize that their outfit doesn't look that good and why?
 It's what I call Walmart sewing.
 Is that what today's newer sewists are aspiring to?
 Is this a different attitude, a generational thing, an all around sloppiness, any or all of the aforementioned?
 I know this is the age of instant gratification but does that mean we teach and make instant junk?
 Yeah, I know I'm old school, but please feel free to enlighten me if I am not getting something here.